- numbers of contacts with parents and professionals;

 Back to top Question 12: When I go to upload my data on the Smartsheet form online, is there a way to save my information and go back to it a day or two later, or do I have to complete it all at once?
 Will it time me out if I leave for a few hours and come back to finish it?

 Knowing that you may not be able to complete your submission in one session, you can save and return—here’s what to do.
 Save/Submit when you are ready to take a break, then send Myriam Alizo of CPIR an email.
 Myriam will send you a link requesting that you update your information.
 Then you can continue entering data.
 Rinse and repeat, as they say, or make your final submission when you’ve entered all your data for the year.
-Debra’s email is: email@example.com
+Myriam’s email is: firstname.lastname@example.org

 Back to top Question 13: Where are Centers supposed to count individuals who are assisted or who attend trainings who are young adults who have aged out of Part B and are not parents or professionals?
 They don’t meet the definition of students because they have aged out of B.